Welcome to the Great Science-Fiction & Fantasy Works web site!

 Regrettably, I have not yet had an opportunity to write an essay on this author, but the "Other Resources" section below will lead you to some information about the "Notable Books" listed farther down this page.

-Owing to King's fame, the problem is not to find material but to screen what there is.
+Owing to King’s fame, the problem is not to find material but to screen what there is.
 One obvious resource must be the aptly titled Official Stephen King Web Presence.
-(Within that site, there is a multi-forum Message Board.)
+(Within that site, there is a now-closed multi-forum Message Board.)
+King also has (of course!) an active Twitter account.

-The major critical King resources include the tremendous amount of analysis and criticism available through this eNotes King criticism "portal" page and the Today in Literature Stephen King - Life Stories, Books, and Links page.
+The major critical King resources include the tremendous amount of analysis and criticism available through this eNotes King criticism “portal” page and the Today in Literature Stephen King - Life Stories, Books, and Links page [archived copy].

-There is also a veritable horde of other fannish King web sites; rather than try to sort out their merits, I will just list them:
+There is also a veritable horde of fannish King web sites; rather than try to sort out their merits, I will just list some:

 If all that is still not enough to slake your webbish King thirst, Google Is Your Friend.